Updated May 28, 2024

 • Certain entity accounts (Trusts, Limited Liability Companies, Limited Partnerships, C Corporations, and S Corporations)

-You should know: Typically, private real estate investments are made through taxable accounts, which require you to pay income tax on what you earn.
-You do have the option to invest in Fundrise through a self-directed IRA, which can provide a tax advantage.
+Typically, private real estate investments are made through taxable accounts, which require you to pay income tax on what you earn.
+However, you have the option to invest in Fundrise through a self-directed IRA for tax advantages.

 Is Fundrise Safe?

-Fundrise portfolios are made up of qualified offerings regulated by the Securities and Exchange Commission (SEC).
-They must follow strict reporting requirements.
-So you get the same sense of transparency as required for public companies.
-Fundrise also has an A+ rating with the Better Business Bureau (BBB).
-[11]
+Yes.
+Fundrise portfolios are made up of qualified offerings regulated by the Securities and Exchange Commission (SEC) so they follow strict reporting requirements.

-Fundrise reduces risk through extensive due diligence, conservative approach, and thorough underwriting, positioning their portfolio to sustain severe economic downturns.[12]
+Additionally, Fundrise reduces your risk through extensive due diligence, thorough underwriting, and a conservative approach, positioning their portfolio to sustain economic downturns.[13]

-But all investing come with some risk.
+But all investing carries some risk.
 Fundrise has done well since its establishment, but there is no guarantee it'll continue to do so.

 See Current Offer >>